zyigo/EndpointScripts/README.md

 ## Getting Started

-Instructions for use and any necessary prerequisities are listed within individual scripts and/or within each script set readme.
+Instructions for use and any necessary prerequisities are listed within each script and/or within each script set readme.

 Still having trouble or think better detail could be provided?
 Please [raise a new feature request](https://github.com/ALARP-Solutions/EndpointScripts/issues/new?assignees=&labels=documentation&template=feature_request.md&title=).